jakeswenson/BitBetter/README.md

 ## Issuing your own licenses

-The repo is setup to replace the licesning signing cert in bitwarden.core with your own personal self signed cert (`cert.cert`)
+The repo is setup to replace the licesning signing cert in bitwarden.core with your own personal self signed cert (`cert.pfx`)
 If you want to be able to sign your own licenses obviously you'll have to replace it with your own self signed cert.